Within the Rock

 Within the Rock is a 1996 American made-for-TV science fiction horror film directed by Gary J. Tunnicliffe.
 It starred Xander Berkeley, Brian Krause, and Duane Whitaker.
 It featured a cameo from former U.S. Marine Corps captain and technical advisor Dale Dye.

 Plot

-A group of astronauts, supervised by Dr. Shaw, land on the "Son of Galileo" (a large spherical asteroid about to hit the Earth), to pierce and undermine its structure in order to divert its trajectory.
-Thanks to a particular technology, cosmonauts can reproduce the Earth's atmosphere and gravity on the asteroid.
+A group of space miners, supervised by Dr. Shaw, land on "Galileo's Child" (a large spherical asteroid about to hit the Earth), to pierce and undermine its structure in order to divert its trajectory.
+Thanks to a particular technology, astronauts can reproduce the Earth's atmosphere on the asteroid.